As Guatemalan kids sit in planes on tarmac, judge orders they stay in the US, for now

 Shaina Aber of Acacia Center for Justice, an immigrant legal defense group, said it was notified Saturday evening that officials had drafted a list of children to return to Guatemala.
 Advocates learned that the flights would leave from the Texas cities of Harlingen and El Paso, Aber said.

-It's unclear whether any planes actually departed.
-Government lawyer Drew Ensign told the Washington judge that one plane might have taken off but then returned.
+The government had two planes on the ground in Harlingen and one in El Paso, Texas, Olivares said, based on eyewitness accounts.
+Government lawyer Drew Ensign told the judge that one plane might have taken off but returned.

-The Department of Homeland Security, Immigration and Customs Enforcement and HHS did not immediately respond to requests for comment Sunday.

 White House deputy chief of staff Stephen Miller said on X that the Guatemalan government formally requested the children's return and that the judge was “refusing to let them reunify with their parents.”